Leftfish/impulse-wp4-tool/README.md

    - If static files aren't loading, check the Static Files configuration
    - For 502 errors, check the error logs in the Web tab
    - Ensure working directory and virtual environment paths are correct
+   - If images aren't showing, verify the static files configuration for the img directory

 ### Getting Help